 - Last Modified:

 Value Line is the granddaddy of stock investment research, with a history going back to 1931.
-Historically, it has performed and even beat the competition when it comes to risk-adjusted performance.
+Historically, it has performed and even beaten the competition when it comes to risk-adjusted performance.
 However, in the last 75 years, better and more efficient research services have taken the spotlight.

 Value Line’s Investment Tools

-- Summary & Index: Similar to a wide-angle lens on a camera, this gives a high level view of the stock market with pre-set screens.
+- Summary & Index: Similar to a wide-angle lens on a camera, this gives a high-level view of the stock market with preset screens.
 If using their online service, you can create your own custom screens.

-The service can be purchased in print format or as an online subscription.
+As mentioned, the service can be purchased in print format or as an online subscription.
 Subscribers also have access to three model portfolios they may follow if they do not wish to construct their own portfolios.